-Situational Analysis of Voluntary Compliance
+Situational analysis of voluntary compliance

-The variation in compliance motivation discussed above with regard to the likelihood of voluntary compliance may not depend just on who the particular individual is, but also the environment in which that individual is operating.
-Behavioral ethics research indicates that most people are capable of engaging in ordinary unethicality if they are able to deceive themselves, either deliberately by finding a justification for non-compliance, or with limited deliberation, that is, engaging in motivated reasoning in ambiguous situations.
-Thus, according to this approach, when policy makers are interested in understanding when can they trust people to exhibit a greater likelihood of cooperation, they need to pay special attention to the situational characteristics which might enhance the likelihood that more people will cooperate voluntarily with the government’s approach.
+The variation in compliance motivation discussed above with regard to the likelihood of voluntary compliance may not depend on just who the particular individual is, but also on the environment in which that individual is operating.
+Behavioral ethics research indicates that most people are capable of engaging in ordinary unethicality if they are able to deceive themselves, either deliberately, by finding a justification for non-compliance, or with limited deliberateness, by engaging in motivated reasoning in ambiguous situations.
+Thus, according to this approach, when policy makers are interested in determining when they can trust people to exhibit a greater likelihood of cooperation, they need to pay special attention to the situational characteristics that might enhance the likelihood that more people will cooperate voluntarily with the government’s approach.
 These characteristics include lack of ambiguity, clear victims, the logic behind the regulation, and visible compliance behavior.

-The Lack of Research on Contextual Factors
+The lack of research on contextual factors

-While as suggested the literature on voluntary compliance is vast and is related to many different literatures, it fails dramatically in its ability to generalize beyond the specific context being studied.
+While, as suggested, the literature on voluntary compliance is vast and multi-faceted, it nevertheless is unable to generalize beyond the specific context being studied.
 There are indeed quite a number of predictors indicating that in a given regulatory context, more lenient regulatory measures are likely to be at least as effective as more coercive ones.
-It is known that the efficacy of voluntary compliance is based upon numerous indicators, such as cultural and social norms, personality, institutions, characteristics of the regulatory environment, and more.
+It is also known that the efficacy of voluntary compliance is based upon numerous indicators, such as cultural and social norms, personality, institutions, characteristics of the regulatory environment, and more.
 However, there is limited data about how these factors interact, which thus limits the ability of regulators to identify the situations in which less coercive measures are more likely to be effective.
 For example, it is known that in certain countries, people can be trusted to pay their public transportation fares without coercion.
-The problem is that these anecdotal findings are not consistent and hence offer little to no evidence about what mechanisms drive the success of this voluntary compliance, and thus offer no guidance as to how similar trust-based systems might work in other countries or contexts.
+The problem is that these anecdotal findings are not consistent and therefore offer little to no evidence about what mechanisms drive the success of this voluntary compliance.
+Nor do they offer any guidance as to how similar trust-based systems might work in other countries or contexts.

-Could nudges be counted as voluntary compliance
+Could nudges be considered voluntary compliance?

-Another regulatory approach, which will be discussed more extensively in chapter 2 and 3 is related to role of nudges in shifting peoples' behavior.
-Much of the original research regarding nudges was related to the notion of how they are not paternalistic despite being used in the early days to areas such as nutrition, consumerism and long terms saving.
-Nudges are perceived as a tool that maintains people’s freedom of choice and the fact that they are employed with limited awareness by the public could potentially lead to their being viewed as a more sophisticated form of coercion.
-The salience of this literature in the context of compliance research is that it unravels many of the dichotomies usually seen in the regulation literature, whereby government either attempts to focus on external factors, such as prices, or on internal factors, such as morality.
+Another regulatory approach, which will be discussed more extensively in Chapters 2 and 3 is related to role of nudges in shifting peoples’ behavior.
+Much of the original research regarding nudges was related to demonstrating that they are not paternalistic despite being used in the early days in areas such as nutrition, consumerism, and long-terms savings.
+While nudges are perceived as a tool that preserves people’s freedom of choice, the fact that they are employed with limited awareness by the public could potentially lead to them being perceived as a more sophisticated form of coercion.
+This literature is important in the context of compliance research because it unravels many of the dichotomies that frequently appear in the regulation literature.
+In these cases, government either attempts to focus on external factors, such as prices, or on internal factors, such as morality.

-On one hand, the whole debate around liberal paternalism, is based on the argument that people are free to choose and that nudges do not force them to choose what to do.
-On the other hand, much of the research on the mindlessness and lack of transparency associated with nudges and with the fact that many nudges, even the basic ones, focus on biases such as status quo could basically seen as supporting a regime with limited deliberation.
+On one hand, the whole of the debate around liberal paternalism is based on the argument that people are free to choose and that nudges do not force them to make any particular choice or to choose at all.
+On the other hand, much of the research on nudges focuses on the lack of self-reflection and transparency associated with them and on the fact that many nudges, even the basic ones, focus on biases such as the status quo.
+As a result, it is possible to argue that nudges could basically be viewed as supporting a regime with limited individual deliberation.